HDegroote/dht-prometheus/README.md

 # DHT Prometheus

-A bridge to scrape Prometheus metrics from self-registering services, all using direct, end-to-end encrypted peer-to-peer connections.
+A bridge to scrape Prometheus metrics from self-registering services, all using direct, end-to-end encrypted peer-to-peer connections (not http).

-Its main advantage is that it does not use http: service discovery is done with a decentralised hash table ([HyperDHT](https://github.com/holepunchto/hyperdht)).
+Service discovery is done with a decentralised hash table ([HyperDHT](https://github.com/holepunchto/hyperdht)).
 This means that both this service and the clients it scrapes can live behind a firewall and need no reverse proy nor DNS entries.

-Another advantage is the small amount of configuration required.
+An advantage is the small amount of configuration required.
 [Clients](https://gitlab.com/dcent-tech/dht-prom-client) register themselves with the DHT-Prometheus service, so no manual list of targets needs to be maintained.
 All a client needs to register itself, is the DHT-Prometheus service's public key, and a shared secret.

 ## Deployment